marlinprotocol/chromia-neural-interface/README.md

 - Install [Docker](https://docs.docker.com/engine/install/ubuntu/)
 - Fetch [Groq API key](https://console.groq.com/keys)

-**Note:** The default architecture for the code is amd64, for arm64 systems replace docker images with corresponding arm64 versions in the `docker-compose.yml` file.
+**Note:** The default architecture for the code is `amd64`, for `arm64` systems replace docker images with corresponding arm64 versions in the `docker-compose.yml` file and enable host networking on docker desktop.

 ## Steps for local run
 1. Install dependencies and setup